 Since no double-blind research studies have been able to verify this information (or even been done), it's reasonably difficult for the medical community to give it their stamp of approval.
 They instead have taken to "observing" minor curves and hoping they don't become major curves that need surgery.

 Not all chiropractors are qualified to take on a scoliosis patient, and the hope would be that they would tell you as much.
 That's the specific question to ask your chiropractic doctor candidate.
+Some chiropractic office specialize in such treatment and can show you that they are indeed able to help the condition.

 The bottom line is that no health care provider (chiropractic, medical, or any other) can guarantee your results when it comes to scoliosis, there's just too much unknown.
 You can hope that your diagnosis is a spinal misalignment and not true scoliosis, in which case chiropractic will definitely help.